What is a fallback workflow?

 What can I use a fallback workflow for?

 A fallback workflow can help you ensure that all documents are approved in compliance with your company's fundamental approval protocols.
 Even if you have created multiple more specific workflows, e.g. to handle documents from a given vendor, or documents above a specified amount, a document may be added that does not match the criteria of these workflows.
 When this happens, a fallback workflow makes sure that the document will still require approval according to your company's standards.

 How do I create a fallback workflow?

-To create a fallback workflow, simply enable the following setting under the Settings tab on the workflow you want to use as fallback workflow:
+To create a fallback workflow, simply navigate to Advanced > Workflows and enable the following setting under the Settings tab on the workflow you want to use as fallback workflow:

 The workflow above, for instance, will make sure that all bills will require the approval of Carl Lebowitz and then all coworkers with the administrator role if one of these bills does not activate any other workflow.

 Can I mark multiple workflows as fallback workflows?